mangonnet/mangonnet.github.io/pages/research.md

 ### <a name="Working Papers"></a>Working Papers

-**How Emancipation Drives Property Rights** (available on request).
+**How Emancipation Drives Property Rights: Theory and Evidence from Imperial Brazil** (available on request).
 * Winner of the 2021 _Mancur Olson Award_ to the Best Dissertation in Political Economy in the previous two years, American Political Science Association.
-* Winner of the 2019 _Lahan_ Best Graduate Student Paper, Northeastern Political Science Assotiation.
+* Winner of the 2019 _Lahan_ Best Graduate Student Paper, Northeastern Political Science Assotiation. <br>

+**Crafting Property Rights in Abundant Resources: Abolition, Land Tenure, and Elite Bargains in Imperial Brazil** (available on request).

+**Peasant Resistance in Times of Economic Affluence: Lessons from Paraguay** (with Liliana Rocío Duarte, Germán Feierherd, and M. Victoria Murillo). _Revise & Resubmit.